Bridging Loans and Bridging Finance | Trade Finance Global

 Testimonials

-I was able to work with Trade Finance Global to arrange a bridging loan which enabled me to buy a property at auction, refurbish it over the course of 6 months, and then sell it on and expand my property porfolio.
+I was able to work with Trade Finance Global to arrange a bridging loan which enabled me to buy a property at auction, refurbish it over the course of 6 months, and then sell it on and expand my property portfolio.

 Case Study